kvassAI/slate/source/includes/_plans.md

 interval_count | `integer`| Total number of interval_units.
-billing_interval | `string`| Defines billing frequency. <br> Choices: `WEEK`, `MONTH`, `MONTH_END` static | `boolean`| Defines if plan is allowed to be changed. items | `array` | List of items associated with Plan.
+billing_interval | `string`| Defines billing frequency. <br> Choices: `WEEK`, `MONTH`, `MONTH_END` static | `boolean`| Defines if plan is allowed to be changed. items | `array` | List of items associated with plan.
 See description below. currency | `string` | Three letter ISO currency code as defined by ISO 4217. total_amount | `integer` | The amount to be charged on the interval specified.
 If missing, this will be calculated as the sum of the `items`. discount | `number` | Set a discount on a plan.
 Min 0.0, max 1.0.
 This will be calculated on the total_amount.